 Recklessly Endangering Another Person

 If you’ve been arrested for recklessly endangering another person, the consequences can be severe.
-Jail time of up to two years may await you, making it crucial to promptly secure the services of a reputable Washington PA Criminal Lawyer.
+Jail time of up to two years may await you, making it crucial to promptly secure the services of a reputable Pittsburgh Criminal Lawyer.
 With their dedication, creativity, and aggressiveness, they can help reduce the harsh penalties you face and navigate you through this challenging situation.

 Things to Know About Recklessly Endangering Another Individual

 Here are some important things to understand about recklessly endangering another individual in Pennsylvania:

 - The prosecution must prove that your conduct exposed someone else to a situation that could have resulted in serious injuries or death.

 - Reckless endangerment is classified as a second-degree misdemeanor.

 A key aspect of reckless endangerment charges is the concept of “REAP” – Recklessly Endangering Another Person.
 It centers around whether your actions were genuinely reckless and dangerous.
 It’s possible that the police arrested you believing your actions were reckless, but this might not be the case in reality.
 REAP charges often accompany other charges.

 What Do I Do if I Get Charged With This Offense?